AVGP/50linesofcode/post-raw/2017-03-06-cors-a-guided-tour.md

 })
 ```

-**Do not directly send `req.headers.origin` as the CORS origin header.
-This would allow any website access to authenticated requests to your site.** There may be exceptions to this rule, but think twice before implementing CORS with credentials without the whitelist.
+**Again: Do not directly send `req.headers.origin` as the CORS origin header.
+This would allow any website access to authenticated requests to your site.**
+There may be exceptions to this rule, but think at least twice before implementing CORS with credentials without the whitelist.

 ## Summary